ablanquart/admuffs/README.md

 # admuffs

 Control your TV via web remote, with the capability to automatically drop volume/normalize or mute TV commercials from a Raspberry Pi with an [ANAVI Infrared pHAT](https://www.crowdsupply.com/anavi-technology/infrared-phat).
 Please note, the ANAVI Infrared pHAT is **NOT** required if your TV can be controlled over the network/API.
-Written in portable C++17.

 ## How commercial detection works